 As a minimum, you should expect your dog to return when called and to walk on a loose lead, regardless of distractions.

 Here are a few others, and why:

-Being able to train your dog to sit is one of the easiest and most useful commands you can teach them.
-It makes for a great place to start, and is especially useful for calming the dog when they get overenthusiastic.
+Being able to train your dog to sit or lie down on command are two of the easiest and most useful commands you can teach them.
+It makes for a great place to start and is especially useful for calming the dog when they get overenthusiastic.